Electronic Waste Management

 Assorted Electronics

-Is e-waste clearly defined?
+What is e-waste?
 There is no clear definition for e-waste.
 The term is loosely applied to unwanted consumer and business electronic equipment.

 Is e-waste considered hazardous?
 Sometimes.
 Certain components of some electronic products contain materials that render them hazardous depending on their condition and density.
 For instance, California law views nonfunctioning cathode ray tubes (CRT) and mercury bulbs from televisions, laptops, tablets and monitors as hazardous waste.